Customer Privacy Notice

 HOW DO WE SHARE YOUR INFORMATION WITH CREDIT REFERENCE AGENCIES?

 In order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies (“CRAs”).
 Where you take banking services from us we may also make periodic searches at CRAs to manage your account with us.
 To do this, we will supply your personal information to CRAs and they will give us information about you.
 This will include information from your credit application and about your financial situation and financial history.
 CRAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.

 • Assess your creditworthiness and whether you can afford to take the product;

 • Verify the accuracy of the data you have provided to us;

 • Prevent criminal activity, fraud and money laundering;

 • Manage your account(s);

 • Ensure any offers provided to you are appropriate to your circumstances.

 We will continue to exchange information about you with CRAs while you have a relationship with us.
 We will also inform the CRAs about your settled accounts.
 If you borrow and do not repay in full and on time, CRAs will record the outstanding debt.
 This information may be supplied to other organisations by CRAs.
-The identities of the CRAs, their role as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs are explained in more detail at the URL link which we refer to at the end of this privacy notice.
+The identities of the CRAs, their role as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs are explained in more detail in the seperate leaflet to which we refer below.

 When CRAs receive a search from us they will place a search footprint on your credit file that may be seen by other lenders.